 Perché, in verità, non c’è nessun modo sicuro di possederle, se non quello della loro distruzione.

-It seems evident to me that the key difference between these versions is in the choice of distruzione (destruction) in the later edition for ruina (ruin) in the original.
+It seems evident to me that the key difference between these versions is in the substitution of distruzione (destruction) in the later edition for ruina (ruin, or its synonym rovina) in the original.
 It may be a small, even moot, semantic point, but which one chooses for the English rendition can clearly create the emotional and political framework for the reader.
 There is a wide range of meaning between ruin and destruction.

 Do we even know if either mean today what they meant 500 years ago?
 Clearly words like principe have changed in the intervening centuries.
 Have others?

-Here are a few English versions of that line:
+Here are a few English versions of that line (or a portion of that line):

 - Skinner/Price: “In fact, destroying cities is the only certain way of holding them.”